cfis/activejob-locking/README.md

 end
 ```
 Only one instance of this job will ever be enqueued.
 If an additional job is enqueued, it will either be dropped and
-never be enqueued or it will wait to the first job is performed.
+never be enqueued or it will wait until the first job is performed.
 That is controlled by the job
 [options](##options) described below.

 Serialized Jobs
 ------------
-Sometime you only want to perform one instance of a job at a time.
+Sometimes you only want to perform one instance of a job at a time.
 No other similar job should be performed until the first one
 is completed.

 ```ruby